TeamLapen/Vampirism/docs/wiki/factions/hunter/leveling.md

 | 14    | 2 Purity(5)                                  | 0                                                  |

 #### Training
-With the "intel" you got visit a Hunter Trainer.
+With the ["Intel"](../../content/items#hunter-intel) you got visit a [Hunter Trainer](../../content/entities/hunter_trainer).
 He will be able to train you for the next level, but you will have to pay him a fee for that.
 Just open his GUI and take a look.

 ## Tutorial video
 https://youtu.be/ht-GZyjwSTw